 • On Top

 When choosing your layers on top, it is important to keep in mind that although it may be very cold to start out, once you get riding, you will be heating up and working up a sweat.
-In some cases, too many layers cause be a nuisance and leave you more cold.
-Start with a base layer top then depending how cold it is, you can add a mid layer or softshell like the Dynafit Mercury 2 DST Jacket on the right or finish with a lightweight shell like the Norrøna Falketind Windstopper hybrid Jacket on the left.
+In some cases, too many layers cause be a nuisance and leave you colder.
+Start with a base layer top then depending on how cold it is, you can add a mid layer or softshell like the Dynafit Mercury 2 DST Jacket on the right or finish with a lightweight shell like the Norrøna Falketind Windstopper hybrid Jacket on the left.

 It is always best to choose base layers made of wool so your body temperature stays regulated throughout your ride.
 Avoid cotton fabrics as once they get wet they stay wet and you’ll be left shivering for the duration of your ride.

 Wearing a Buff neckwarmer either as a neckwarmer or as a headband to keep your ears warm under your helmet is perfect.
 If you’ve got a thin microfiber toque like the Arc’teryx Phase AR Beanie, that is also a great piece to be worn under a helmet.

 When it comes to your hands, you’re definitely going to want to wear gloves rather than mittens.
 The reason behind this is although mittens are generally warmer, your fingers are restricted which makes braking more difficult.
 Any pair of warm gloves whether they be your ski gloves or an insulated running glove would be ideal.

 For the best of both worlds, Louis Garneau’s Super Prestige 2 Glove has a removable lobster mitten which can be pulled over for extra warmth when needed but allows for your fingers to be separated for braking safely.